A Guide To Understanding End-Of-Life Signs & Symptoms

 Dying may take hours or days.
 No one can predict the time of death, even if the person is exhibiting typical end-of-life signs and symptoms.
 This can sometimes cause fatigue and confusion; and although you may be prepared for the dying process, you may not be prepared for the actual death moment.
 It may be helpful for you and your family to discuss just what you would do at that moment.

 Whether you need advice from one of our caregivers regarding end-of-life symptoms and signs, or just want an opportunity to talk, Crossroads Hospice & Palliative Care can help.
-Family caregivers can give us a call at 855-327-4677 to speak with someone anytime, or complete the confidential form at the top of this page.
+Family caregivers can give us a call at 855-327-4677 to speak with someone anytime, or choose one of the options in the blue help bar above.
 You can also view our hospice service areas to find a Crossroads in your area.
 A trained professional will come to the patient.

 End-of-life signs by disease.